 The actual Totals (Volume and Energy) have a finite range.
 Think of a mechanical counter with say 6 digits, this will cycle back to "000000" after "999999".
-So, when it hits the limit, or 'Rollover Value', the counter/value will reset to 0.0.
+So, when it hits the limit, or 'Rollover Value', the counter/value will reset to 0.0 and continue normally.

-The Rx number (R0 here) on the first line indicates how many Rollovers (x) have occurred since the unit was reset.
-This is only accurate to 1 digit and is deemed adequate.
-Management/Monitoring Systems will normally detect a rollover event and act accordingly.
+The Rx number (R0 on the previous figures) on the top right of the first line indicates how many Rollovers have occurred since the unit was last reset.
+Since only 1 digit is used, any rollovers after R9 will not be visible.
+Nevertheless, rollover values will still be accurate if the rollover is manually accounted for.